Come Play: Plot

 That night, Marty takes Oliver to his night-shift parking lot attendant job.
-Larry, revealing as a skeletal creature similar to a ghoul, begins to stalk them.
-When Marty witnesses Larry picking Oliver off from the ground, he finally believes Sarah and Oliver.
-They break the tablet and assume everything is over.
+Larry, revealed as a skeletal creature similar to a ghoul, begins to stalk them.
+When Marty witnesses Larry picking Oliver off from the ground, he finally believes Sarah's claims of a monstrous creature seeking a friend.
+They break the tablet to prevent Larry from entering the real world and abducting Oliver, after realizing its intent to take a friend back to its realm permanently.

 Byron is traumatized from the incident at Oliver's house but comes clean on what really happened, absolving Oliver of blame.
-It is revealed that Byron and Oliver were once good friends but their friendship ended badly because Oliver accidentally hurt Byron which also caused their moms to break up their friendship.
-They both reconcile, with Oliver and Byron becoming friends again.
+Byron and Oliver were once good friends, but their friendship ended badly, which also ended their mothers' friendship.
+They both reconcile at school, with Oliver and Byron becoming friends again.

-One night at work, Marty is attacked by Larry, who can travel through electricity and usually communicates with people through screens.
-Marty is hurt but alive.
-Larry proceeds to attack Oliver at his house, intending to take the boy.
-Sarah trashes all electrical devices in the house, but the TV finishes playing Larry's story before she can shut it off.
-Larry takes physical form, being able to move in real life without the use of a screen, and begins to stalk them throughout the house.
-Oliver takes Sarah to the field where there is no electricity for Larry to follow them with, but Larry uses Oliver's phone that the boys threw earlier to trap them there.
+At work during the night, Larry’s story pops up in Marty’s phone.
+After scrolling through, Larry invisibly appears and attacks Marty by traveling through electricity.
+Marty escapes, but is injured and hospitalized.

+Back home, Larry continues to traumatize Sarah and Oliver by forcing them to finish his story.
+When they refuse, Larry finishes the story itself and emerges from a device, taking physical form in search of Oliver.
+To prevent Larry from reaching them, Sarah takes Oliver to a field.
+It is revealed that Oliver’s tablet the boys threw away earlier is in the field, allowing Larry to travel through and pursue Sarah and Oliver.

-Oliver must take Larry's hand to enter Larry's world, but at the last second, Sarah takes Larry's hand instead, offering to go with him and become his friend instead of Oliver.
+Oliver, captured by Larry, prepares to take the monster’s hand to enter his realm and become his friend.
+At the last second, Sarah takes Larry's hand instead, sacrificing herself for her son.
 In their final moments, Oliver looks Sarah in the eye for the first time, something Sarah has struggled with ever since Oliver was diagnosed.
-Larry takes Sarah and they both vanish, leaving Oliver alone.
-In the aftermath, Oliver lives with Marty, and they intend to deal with their loss.
-Marty gets more involved with Oliver's therapy.
+Larry takes Sarah and disappears, leaving Oliver alone.

+A short while later, Oliver lives with Marty, and they start to deal with Oliver's autism as Marty gets more involved with Oliver's therapy.
 One night, the lights go out again and strange noises are heard downstairs.
-Marty grabs his phone and sees Oliver and Sarah (who has been taken by Larry and seemingly lives in his world) playing happily.
-Sarah tells her son "I'll protect you", as Marty smiles.
-Larry's fate is left unknown.
+Marty grabs his tablet and sees Oliver and Sarah’s ghost playing happily.
+Sarah tells her son "I will protect you", as Marty smiles.